Multiplayer FAQ

 During application outage/performance incidents can we leverage Multiplayer for troubleshooting or document crisis management?

-Yes, with our System Auto-Documentation (Radar) feature and soon-to-be-released Platform Debugger, Multiplayer offers a comprehensive solution for debugging issues, including outages and performance incidents.
+Yes, with our System Auto-Documentation feature and Platform Debugger, Multiplayer offers a comprehensive solution for debugging issues, including outages and performance incidents.